Adopting a Stepchild in California | Stepparent Adoption

 Does your stepchild consider you a parent?
-Are you the one who helps with homework, talks to the doctor, and claps at games and recitals?
-If something happened to your spouse, would you still want to be part of your stepchild?s life?
-It is critical to understand this simple fact: as a stepparent, you have no legal rights to custody of your stepchildren in California without a legal adoption.
+Are you the one who helps with homework, talks to the doctor, and cheers at games and recitals?
+If something happened to your spouse, would you still want to be part of your stepchild’s life?
+It is critical to understand this simple fact: as a stepparent, you have no legal rights to custody of your stepchild in California without a legal adoption.

 Call 415-789-5881 or contact us online to schedule a consultation about the facts of your case.

-If your spouse became incapacitated, died, or you divorced, the court may award custody of your stepchild to a relative or even a parent who has never been part of your child?s life.
+If your spouse became incapacitated, died, or you divorced, the court may award custody of your stepchild to a relative, family member, or even a parent who has never been part of your child’s life.
 You could be prevented from ever seeing your stepchild again.
 Through stepparent adoption, your legal relationship with your child will align with your day-to-day reality: a normal parent-child relationship.

 - Stepparents adopting a stepchild is one of the most common forms of adoption.